 An Introduction to Clozapine Overdose

 If a person takes too much clozapine, the symptoms can vary.
-Some commonly reported symptoms of a clozapine overdose include:
+Some commonly reported symptoms of a clozapine overdose include:- Drowsiness

 - Delirium